A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

-In general, the current applications of DAL are mainly focused on visual image processing tasks, although there are also relatively scattered applications in NLP and other fields.
-Compared with DL and AL, DAL is still in the preliminary stage of research, meaning that the corresponding classic works are relatively few; however, it still has the same broad application scenarios and practical value as DL.
+In general, the current applications of DeepAL are mainly focused on visual image processing tasks, although there are also applications in NLP and other fields.
+Compared with DL and AL, DeepAL is still in the preliminary stage of research, meaning that the corresponding classic works are relatively few; however, it still has the same broad application scenarios and practical value as DL.
+In addition, in order to facilitate readers' access to specific applications of DeepAL in related fields, we have classified and summarized all application scenarios and datasets used by survey-related work in Section \ref{sec: Various applications of DeepAL} in detail.
+The specific information is shown in Table \ref{tab: Application of DeepAL}.